shahidkarimi/documents/coding_rules.md

 ```
 php artisan make:resource DoctorResource
 ```
-This will create the resource class
+This will create the resource class.
+Now write the transformation logic in the toArray() function

 ```
 class DoctorResource extends JsonResource